Polina-Shupikova/Wordly_game/README.md

 to get a secret word

 # Additional feature
+You cant use "backspace", because you have seen the letter already.
+BUT...
-If you want to guess word easily - press ;) button or space on keyboard and you get right letter on current position.
-Then you can continue to gess next letter
+If you want to guess word easily - press ";) button" or "space" on keyboard and you get right letter on current position.
+Then you can continue to gess next letter.